 - Policy NR-1.1: Promote walkable and bikeable neighborhoods by providing amenities such as wayfinding, maintained sidewalks, bike lanes, secure bike and stroller parking, well-designed intersections, and Americans with Disabilities Act-compliant infrastructure to support people of all abilities.
 (Mobility Infrastructure) - Policy NR-1.2: Encourage mixed-use development as a way to preserve natural resources.
 (Code Amendment) - Policy NR-1.3: Identify high-volume roadways near sensitive uses, such as residences and schools, and encourage trees and hedge barriers to reduce air pollution, when not already present.
-(Mobility Infrastructure) - Policy NR-1.4: Employ incentives, regulations, and/or Transportation Demand Management programs in cooperation with other jurisdictions in the South Coast Air Basin to reasonably reduce vehicle trips. - Policy NR-1.5: Continue to advocate for phase-out of sales of leaded aviation gasoline at JWA.
+(Mobility Infrastructure) - Policy NR-1.4: Employ incentives, regulations, and/or Transportation Demand Management programs in cooperation with other jurisdictions in the South Coast Air Basin to reasonably reduce vehicle trips.
+(Mobility Infrastructure) - Policy NR-1.5: Continue to advocate for phase-out of sales of leaded aviation gasoline at JWA.
+(Interagency Coordination)

-Goal NR-2: Electric vehicle (EV) charging infrastructure to serve electric vehicles
+Goal NR-2: Electric vehicle (EV) charging or other clean technology infrastructure to serve the growing share of clean-energy electric vehicles

-- Policy NR-2.1: Create public and/or private partnerships to provide EV charging stations at visitor lodging and popular tourist destinations, as deemed appropriate.
-(Mobility Infrastructure) - Policy NR-2.2: Identify, prioritize, and incentivize the installation of an appropriate number of EV charging stations in residential areas with limited charging options, such as apartments.
-(Mobility Infrastructure) - Policy NR-2.3: Based on identified demand, encourage the provision of needed additional electric boat charging stations.
+- Policy NR-2.1: Create public and/or private partnerships to increase EV charging clean-vehicle charging and/or refueling stations at or near visitor lodging and popular tourist destinations, as deemed appropriate.
+(Mobility Infrastructure) - Policy NR-2.2: Identify, prioritize, and incentivize the installation of EV charging stations in residential areas with limited charging options, such as apartments.
+(Mobility Infrastructure) - Policy NR-2.3: Encourage the provision of needed additional electric boat charging stations or other clean-energy technology.
 (Harbor Resources)